YuichiNAGAO/ply_pcd_mutual_conversion/README.md

 Version of open3d : 0.11.2

 ```
-$ python main.py --pcl [existing path to the pcl directory/file] --pcd [(optional)new path to the pcd directory/file]
+$ python main.py --pcl [existing path to the pcl directory/file] --pcd [(optional)save path to the pcd directory/file]
 ```